Jimmy Zavala

-Jimmy 'Z' Zavala (born July 12, 1955) is an American musician.
+Jimmy 'Z' Zavala (born February 7, 1955) is an American musician.
 He is notable for playing harmonica on the Eurythmics song "Missionary Man" and performing with the band live.
-He also played live as part of Rod Stewart's band and appears on "Weird Al" Yankovic's albums "Weird Al" Yankovic in 3-D, Dare to Be Stupid and UHF – Original Motion Picture Soundtrack and Other Stuff.
+He also played and recorded on four multiple platinum albums and three world tours as part of Rod Stewart's band and appears on "Weird Al" Yankovic's albums "Weird Al" Yankovic in 3-D, Dare to Be Stupid and UHF – Original Motion Picture Soundtrack and Other Stuff.
 As a studio musician, he also played with Etta James, Tom Petty, Ziggy Marley and Bon Jovi.
 On his album Muzical Madness, he collaborated with Dr. Dre and ventured into hip-hop.